Children's Comprehensive Bible Question Quiz

 David committed adultery with Bathsheba, Uriah's wife.

-To have Bathsheba all to himself, he sent Uriah into battle for his death.
+To possess Bathsheba for himself, David sent Uriah into battle, leading to his death.

 -

-In what city did God cause the walls to fall when the people marched?
+In what city did God cause the walls to fall when the people marched around it?

 a.
 Jericho.